ruclty/CorruptAdaptation/evaluation/evaluate_prediciton/README.md

 Folder "params" contains examples, you can run the code using those parameter files directly, or write a self-defined parameter file to train a new dataset.

+But for simple version, "input_shape" and "epoch_space" should be one scalar instead of list, and batch_size is not required.

 ## Run
 Run the code with the following command :
 ```sh